Adding a Projects Data Model to Your Next.js Supabase Application

 select 1 from public.accounts_memberships

-where account_id = v_account_id and user_id = new.user_id
+where account_id = v_account_id and new.account_id = public.accounts_memberships.user_id

 ) then